 If such an indication exists, the recoverable amount of the asset, being the higher of the asset's fair amount less costs of disposal and value in use, is compared to the asset's carrying amount.
-Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in statement of profit or loss and other comprehensive income.
+Any excess of the asset's carrying amount over its recoverable amount is recognised immediately in statement of profit or loss.